amkuipers/aws-ip-ranges/README.md

-# repo: aws-ip-ranges
+# tool: ipranges
-Queries the ip-ranges JSON (AWS) and list it.
-Including filters and IP lookup.
+Queries the ip-ranges JSON file from AWS, and lists its content in another form.
+The tool includes filters and an IP lookup.
-It currently works with the IPv4 ranges, and ignores the IPV6 ranges.
+It currently only works with the IPv4 ranges from that file, and ignores the IPv6 ranges.

 ```
 $ python3 ipranges.py -h